What are the best hobbies for happiness in 2017?

 There are over 100 scientifically proven health benefits of meditation.

-Meditations is beneficial to many areas of life.
 As a meditation teacher, I’ve personally seen how practicing meditation can quickly and powerfully create happiness, physical and mental health, and of course, relaxation.
 And there are many more things meditation can help with, too.

 Is it just coincidence that mental health issues are on the rise at the same time that dance is in decline?

 More people have mental health issues now than ever in history, and less people are dancing.
 Think about your average black and white 50s movie.
 People danced in it.
 And they were happy.
 Not today.
-Now no one dances and not many people are happy.
+Now no one dances and not many people are genuinely happy.

 Scientific research has proven that dance can help with everything from happiness, to Parkinson’s disease, to neurological movement disorders.